auryreyes/post-install-config/README.md

 <h3>Step 1.
 Configure Roles</h3>

 Agents are assigned roles based on the Departments to which they have access.
-We’ll create a role called “Supreme Admin” and add an agent to have access to all permissions.

 **Add Role**
 - Admin Panel -> Agents -> Roles -> Add New Role